MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-get-started.md

 ---
-title: Get started with Surface Hub 3
+title: Get started with Surface Hub running Microsoft Teams Rooms on Windows
 description: Begin your journey with the Surface Hub 3 - find comprehensive guides on setup, features, and tips to maximize productivity with Microsoft's latest interactive whiteboard. ms.reviewer: dpandre
 manager: frankbu